-Nossi Vatandoost, an artist listed in Who’s Who of American Women as well as Who’s Who in America, trained in the Middle East and Europe and taught art in the Nashville Metropolitan school system before opening Nossi College of Art.
+Nossi Vatandoost, an artist listed in Who’s Who of American Women as well as Who’s Who in America, trained in the Middle East and Europe, taught art in Metro Nashville Schools before opening Nossi College of Art.

 The first classes included painting, airbrush and photography courses in Madison, Tenn.
-Over the next 18 years, Nossi added several new programs, hired creative professionals as teachers and received accreditation from Accrediting Commissions of Career Schools and Colleges (ACCSC).
+Over the next 18 years, Nossi added new programs, hired creative professionals for faculty and received accreditation from Accrediting Commissions of Career Schools and Colleges (ACCSC).
 In 1991, Nossi College of Art was born.
-The college received accreditation first in graphic design followed by photography, illustration, video & film, and interactive & web design.
+The college received accreditation first in graphic design followed by photography, illustration, video & film and interactive & web design.
 “We are always focused on reinvesting in our students,” Nossi said.
 The college achieves this by incorporating strong curriculums for each program paired with adjunct faculty members who are industry professionals.

 On August 21, 2003, the Nashville community came together to celebrate Nossi’s 30th anniversary.

 By September 2010, Nossi College of Art outgrew its “storefront” location and moved into a brand-new facility just north of Nashville.
 It was designed to be a creative organization for students, faculty and staff.
 The grand opening was a major culmination of Nossi’s dreams—opening a college to educate the visual artist, exploring students’ artistic possibilities, learning about career opportunities and becoming part of a community’s conversation.